bazyleu/UniState/README.md

 * Registered in the root container → its context is the root.
 * Registered in a child container → its context is that child.

-All states created by the machine—and every dependency those states request—are resolved through this context.
+All states created by the machine - and every dependency those states request - are resolved through this context.

 To switch the context at runtime call **`SetResolver(ITypeResolver)`** with a resolver obtained from any container or sub-container:
 ```csharp